ShenShan123/OpenACM/README.md

-# OpenACM
+# OpenACMv2

-The initial version of paper" OpenACM: An Open-Source SRAM-Based Approximate CiM Compiler"
+The initial version of paper" OpenACMv2: An Accuracy-Constrained Co-Optimization Framework for Approximate DCiM"

 \##Arguments##